Loading...

 Navigate criminal proceedings.

-Being arrested for a DUI in San Saba, Texas can be a frightening and confusing experience.
-This guide is designed to provide you with immediate, practical information to help you understand what's happening, what your next steps should be, and where to find resources to navigate this challenging situation.
+Being arrested for DUI in San Saba County can be a disorienting experience.
+The San Saba County Sheriff's Office actively patrols the area, with the San Saba County Jail serving as the initial booking location.
+This guide is designed to provide immediate, practical information to help you understand what's happening, what your next steps should be, and where to find resources to navigate this challenging situation.
 We'll cover everything from the initial arrest and booking process to critical deadlines, license suspension, and getting your car back.
 This guide is intended for informational purposes only and is not a substitute for legal advice from a qualified attorney.

 The first 24 hours after a DUI arrest are crucial.
 Here's a timeline of what to expect: